-- Problems related to the optic nerve and the visual pathway (paediatric neurophthalmology)
+- Paediatric neuro-ophthalmology (pathology of the optic nerve and visual pathway)

 The Neonatology Department’s Sibling Project is a workshop for the siblings of new-born babies admitted to the Paediatric Intensive Care Unit in the Vall d’Hebron Maternity and Children's Hospital.
 Through simulated games and situations, the project prepares them to get used to seeing their younger siblings in a hospital medical setting.

 Vall d’Hebron University Hospital’s kitchen serves more than 1,000 meals a day, twice a day, not counting breakfast.
 A reality that José Parrilla and Carmina Esteban know all too well.From three kitchens to one and from coal to gas.
 That is how the hospital’s catering service has evolved.
 A place where the needs of each patient must be taken into account and where there is room for small, juicy anecdotes.

 The former head of the Thoracic Surgery Department, Dr. Mercè Canela, recently retired, recalls the important evolution of the Department to become a leader in Spain and a lung transplant pioneer.
 A task made possible thanks to collaboration with professionals from other departments, an added value in the personal and team environment.

 Rosalia Moure arrived at Vall d’Hebron University Hospital in 1967.
 She spent her entire working life in the linen and laundry department of the Hospital.
 Rosalia Moure has witnessed the Hospital’s big transformations, from dictatorship to democracy and from analogue to digital systems.